If a site is listed but has not provided information for upcoming SIM year, can I still request that site?

 Information you need to provide your site depends on what site you are going to.
 The main information requested will be your immunization record and a copy of your background check.
 Your immunizations can be found under MyU and you will need to locate a copy of your background check.
 Some sites will request a resume or CV, some will have forms to fill out prior to your start date, and some will require orientation information to be completed.
 Please be prompt in providing your site with the information they request.

 What if I have trouble communicating with the contact person at the site I have been placed?

 You must be assertive in contacting your main contact person and get in touch with them as soon as your placement is confirmed.
 These professionals are often very busy and may not be able to respond to you in a timely manner.
 If you are having trouble getting a response from your main contact, please make sure your contact information is correct and then continue to request a response.
 Please contact the SIM Program Coordinator if you are unable to communicate with your site.
 Do not wait until it is too late to organize your visit.

 Can I count on SIM for my summer job?

-It is not advisable to plan on SIM being your main source of income for the summer.
-Although many of our sites provide some sort of compensation, the amount often varies and sites have a right to change the amount of stipend they provide.
+Most SIM sites do not provide a stipend.
 Summer Internships are scheduled for two weeks and if a steady income is required by the student, arrangements in addition to SIM should be made.
 SIM is designed for students to “experience” a rural site.